hydro-informatics/hydro-informatics.github.io/pages/numerics/tm3d-sah.md

 * Press **Apply and close**.

-{% include tip.html content="A **bathymetry** file **assigns bottom elevations** to the geometry.
+{% include tip.html content="A **bathymetry** file **assigns bottom elevations** to the geometry and can either be directly added in the HYDRO module or later with the [*STBTEL* software](http://ot-svn-public:telemac1*@svn.opentelemac.org/svn/opentelemac/tags/v8p1r1/documentation/stbtel/user/stbtel_user_v8p1.pdf) that comes along with *TELEMAC*.
 Not providing a bathymetry file like in this tutorial will set the bottom level to zero." %}

 ### Create a Calculation Case